Hanmb17/CI_MS1_CATTERY/README.md

 #### First-time User
 1. As a first-time user, I want to know where the Kitty Den is located.
-2. As a first-time user, I want to know their prices.
+2. As a first-time user, I want to know what their customer think about them.
-3. As a first-time user, I want to know more about their services.
+3. As a first-time user, I want to know more about their services and prices.
 4. As a first-time user, I want to know what staff are there and what qualifications they have.
 5. As a first-time user, I want easily find out how to contact them.
 6. As a first--time user, I want to see what type of environment the cattery has to offer and if it is suitable, safe and stimulating for my cat.